Mehedy-Tanvir/Bike-Store-PHA2/README.md

 # 🚴 Bike Store API

-A comprehensive API for managing bike inventory, handling orders, and calculating revenue.
-Built with **TypeScript**, **Express.js**, and **MongoDB**, this application provides robust endpoints for efficient bike store management.
+It is an application to manage bike store.
+This application manages bike stock, take orders and calculate profits.This application is developed in **TypeScript**, **Express.js**, and **MongoDB**, and it has rich endpoints that can be used effectively for managing a bike store.

 ---